angular/material/.github/CONTRIBUTING.md

 We are care deeply about our inclusive community and diverse group of members.
-As part of this, we do take time away from development to enforce this policy through interventions in heated discussions, one on one discussions to explain the policy to violators, and bans for repeat violators.
+As part of this, we do take time away from development to enforce this policy through interventions in heated discussions, one-on-one discussions to explain the policy to violators, and bans for repeat violators.

 ## <a name="question"></a> Have a Question, Problem, or Idea?